MLH-Fellowship/Webinge/README.md

 </h1>

 <p align="center">
-	<i>Webinge recommends movies, tv-shows and games based on some information provided by the user</i>
+	<i>Webinge predicts the revenue a new movie or a game would generate and as well recommends movies and tv-shows based on some information provided by the user</i>
 </p>

 ## Project Descripttion
-TWebinge recommends movies, tv-shows and games based on some information provided by the user; specifically, movies/tv-shows or games that the user had watched or played in the past.
-Just submit three movies or tv-shows you have watched in the past and our algorithm will recommend some really cool movies to you :smiley:
+Webinge primarily predicts the revenue a new movie or a video game would generate based on its allocated budget, release month, and genre.
+The goal is to help movie and game producers easily estimate their return on investment.
+Webinge also recommends movies and tv-shows based on some information provided by the user; specifically, movies/tv-shows or games that the user had watched or played in the past.
+Just submit three movies or tv-shows you have watched in the past and our algorithm will recommend some really cool movies to you 😃
-And oh did I fail to mention that our algorithm could recommend games too ?
-Oh hell yeah!

-If you like this repo, click the :star:
+If you like this repo, click the ⭐

 ## Project setup: Frontend
 ```